kyuure/generate-java-project/README.md

     │   ├── java
     │   │   └── org
     │   │       └── bootcamp
-    │   │           └── batch02
+    │   │           └── nameoftheproject
-    │   │               └── NameOfTheProject.java
+    │   │               └── Template.java
     │   └── resources
     └── test
         ├── java
         │   └── org
         │       └── bootcamp
-        │           └── batch02
+        │           └── nameoftheproject
-        │               └── NameOfTheProjectTest.java
+        │               └── TemplateTest.java
         └── resources
 ```
-with `teamname` and `Template` changed to your input.
+with `nameoftheproject` and `Template` changed to your input.
 And the git log already has one commit, that is `initial commit`.